CP317S18/CP317S18.github.io/README.md

 # 1. Introduction
 ## 1.1 Project Summary
-_Shout!_  is a bluetooth low energy (BLE) mesh-based messaging application that is supported on Android and iOS.
+_Shout!_  is a Bluetooth Low Energy (BLE) mesh-based messaging application that is supported on Android and iOS.
 It allows users to talk to other users within a single messaging room as long as they are all connected to the same bluetooth mesh.

 ## 1.2 Purpose
 This document will cover all of the requirements needed for _Shout!_ and will describe all of its features and how they work.